 Red Lobster Biscuits

 These biscuits could not be easier.
 Quite possibly the easiest biscuit I have ever made!
 There is a trick to really replicating the beauty of those famous biscuits and that is not to overbake them.
 Keep a close eye on your biscuits when they are in the oven.
 The second they start to gently brown around the edges take them out!
 Over baking could mean a more dense biscuit.
 I also have Cheesy Garlic Cruffins you will want to try!

-Tips for success:
+Tips for Cheesy Garlic Biscuits

 I recommend getting the biscuits in the oven as soon as possible after dropping them on the baking sheet.
 After making multiple batches I saw that the biscuits that sat and waited for the oven did not plump up as high as the first batch.